JonSteinn/VacuumCleanerAgent/README.md

 | Suck | 1 for cells containing dirt, 5 otherwise |
 | Turn off | 1 + D*50 if at home, 100 + D*50 othwerise, where D are remainig dirt |

+The main function starts a client and we are given an interface for our agent with a initilization method (which gets all information about the environment) and next action method.
+The server is sent the next action from the client until the simulation is over.

 ## Stats
 Fastest handin that year.
 Stats can be found [here](https://docs.google.com/spreadsheets/d/1pYKJ_a5K4XxxZ1q8YwL4wYrWxpgpm36-Zy5e_yazva0/edit?usp=sharing).